 - Organization for Community Development: ‘Survey Research on Structural Discrimination and Social and Economic Exclusion of the Christian Minority ‘Mukkuvar’ Indigenous Community, For Advocacy and Resilience Building’ (2020)

 Under this project, they gathered qualitative and quantitative data from the Mukkuvar minority community.
 The data analysis and findings were shared in a meeting with Local and District Level Government Officials.
-Members of the Fisherwomen Head load Vendors’ Federation (FHVF) were also involved in the process.
+The Fisherwomen Head Load Vendors’ Federation (FHVF) members were also involved in the process.
 Out of this project, plans for future projects have also evolved.
 Download the output >

 - Polis Project: ‘Watch the State: Documenting state violence during the lockdown in India’ (2020)

-Polis Project researcher’s set up an anonymous system to track, log, and document instances of State violence against anti-CAA protestors, from illegal detentions and use of tear gas to custodial torture and surveillance.
-The current phase of the Watch the State (WTS) research focuses on documenting and analyzing violence, human rights violations perpetrated by the State and its enforcement agencies against minorities in the context of the Covid-19 lockdown.
-Researchers at The Polis Project used the WTS project data for an article which analyses the media narratives around two religious’ gatherings in India that took place during the Covid-19 pandemic.
+Polis Project researchers set up an anonymous system to track, log, and document instances of State violence against anti-CAA protestors, from illegal detentions and use of tear gas to custodial torture and surveillance.
+The current phase of the Watch the State (WTS) research focuses on documenting and analyzing violence, and human rights violations perpetrated by the State and its enforcement agencies against minorities in the context of the Covid-19 lockdown.
+Researchers at The Polis Project used the WTS project data for an article that analyses the media narratives around two religious gatherings in India during the Covid-19 pandemic.

 - Commonwealth Human Rights Initiative: ‘The Media and Discrimination at a Time of the Pandemic’ (2020)

 The project has produced a report documenting and analyzing the news coverage and government responses to racial discrimination faced by ethnic minorities from India’s Northeast and the specific targeting of the Muslim community to paint them as responsible for spreading the virus during the Covid-19 pandemic.
-It is proposed that the report be disseminated electronically to the Press Council of India, Press Clubs, Editors Guild, schools of journalism, media as well as on social media.
-It is to be disseminated to key stakeholders and oversight bodies such as the National Human Rights Commission and the National Commission for Minorities.
+It is proposed that the report be disseminated electronically to the Press Council of India, Press Clubs, Editors Guild, schools of journalism, media, and social media.
+It will be disseminated to key stakeholders and oversight bodies such as the National Human Rights Commission and the National Commission for Minorities.
 Download the output >

 - ROHRingya Human Rights Initiative: ‘Covid-19 Protection Monitoring and Advocacy for Rohingya Refugees in India’ (2020)

 Under this project, they set up protection monitoring mechanisms in Rohingya settlements to regularly assess the specific problems, including the spread of Covid-19, over three months.
 This protection monitors highlighted key areas of misconceptions and misinformation, negative practices which may increase vulnerability to Covid-19 and negative coping mechanisms.
-This was compiled in a report, which was shared with UNHCR, its implementing partners, local NGOs, and government agencies – to strengthen their responses and allocate available resources where required.
+This was compiled in a report shared with UNHCR, its implementing partners, local NGOs, and government agencies to strengthen their responses and allocate available resources where required.
 Download the output >

 - Jana Vikas (2021)

-They ran a project to ensure that the religious minority community of district Kandhamal, Odisha, India is secured and has an equitable stake in mainstream development of the country.
+They ran a project to ensure that the religious minority community of district Kandhamal, Odisha, India, is secured and has an equitable stake in the mainstream development of the country.
 The goals included ensuring effective implementation of the Govt.
-Provisions and programs to enhanced educational support and socio economic status and ensuring effective function of a government mechanism to access adequate protection and equitable share of vaccination for religious minority communities.
+Provisions and programmes to enhance educational support and socio-economic status and ensure the effective function of a government mechanism to access adequate protection and equitable share of vaccination for religious minority communities.
 Workshops were held with village leaders, NGOs, and local leadership.
-A Minority Scholarship was introduced for writing on the issue, as well as advocacy initiatives, and lobbying with the district administration.
+A Minority Scholarship was introduced for writing on the issue, as well as advocacy initiatives and lobbying with the district administration.

 - Ramp Up: ‘RIGHTWISE- A socio-political project for empowering minorities and marginalized communities’ (2021)

-The project was run in Kerala, and contained an educational component, as well as campaigns and communications.
-A creative writing workshop was held for marginalized communities, and along with this social media awareness, and a web publication focusing on marginalized and minority communities.
-They worked on the structural discriminations in the resource allocation and distribution of the Kerala Government regarding the representation of Muslims and other marginalized minorities in the aided sector in terms of the proportion of available seats, staff, students who got higher educational opportunities.
-This was made into a report, and it was shared with top profile journalists in Kerala.
-The data in the report was used by various prominent and mainstream Minority political organizations, rights groups, and NGOs for claiming their rights and exposing the empirical divide.
+The project was run in Kerala, and contained an educational component, campaigns, and communications.
+A creative writing workshop was held for marginalized communities, and along with this, social media awareness and a web publication focusing on marginalized and minority communities.
+They worked on the structural discriminations in the resource allocation and distribution of the Kerala Government regarding the representation of Muslims and other marginalized minorities in the aided sector in terms of the proportion of available seats, staff, and students who got higher educational opportunities.
+This was made into a report, and it was shared with top-profile journalists in Kerala.
+The data in the report was used by various prominent and mainstream Minority political organizations, rights groups, and NGOs to claim their rights and expose the empirical divide.
 Download the output >

 - Chinishpur Dipshikha Mohila Samity: ‘Awareness Program on Covid-19 in Harijan Community’ (2020)

-Raising awareness of Covid-19 risks within the community was the core focus of the project.
-Activities included creating community leaders in five different clusters to address Covid-19 related issues.
-A 30-member committee was formed with the help of the 13 community leaders to ensure proper transfer of knowledge within the community.
+Raising awareness of Covid-19 risks within the community was the project’s core focus.
+Activities included creating community leaders in five different clusters to address Covid-19-related issues.
+A 30-member committee was formed with the help of the 13 community leaders to ensure the proper transfer of knowledge within the community.
 Through a training program the basic safety guideline was provided to community members.
 Different government personnel and social leaders were present at the program.
-Safety kits like masks and hand sanitizers were distributed.
+Safety kits like masks and hand sanitisers were distributed.
 There were around 2,000 leaflets distributed within the community and safety guidelines and awareness were created through mic broadcasting.

 - Indigenous Peoples Development Services (IPDS): ‘Indigenous Peoples’ Context Assessment and Monitoring’ (2020)